GrinonBarrett/Taksidos/Core Rules/Creatures/Orc.md

 **Run Speed**: It may run up to 6 yards per move.

-Climb Speed: It may climb up to 3 yards per move, presuming it is reasonable terrain to climb.
+**Climb Speed**: It may climb up to 3 yards per move, presuming it is reasonable terrain to climb.

 **Swim speed**: It may swim up to 1 yard per move, presuming the water isn’t too rough.